Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Conclusions

-Future investigations will focus on extending the FFT-based methodology to fully three-dimensional domains to enable a comprehensive characterization of spanwise-elongated flow structures.
+Future investigations will focus on extending the \review{Fourier transform}-based methodology to fully three-dimensional domains to enable a comprehensive characterization of spanwise-elongated flow structures.
 Although three-dimensional POD has been applied in the present study, further detailed analysis of energetic and fluctuating modes (especially within the spanwise–wall-normal $y$–$z$ plane) remains an important avenue for exploration.
-To enhance the temporal resolution of coherent structures and validate POD results, advanced modal decomposition techniques, such as DMD and SPOD, could be employed.
-Concurrently, significant effort will be devoted to developing a data-driven resolvent analysis framework capable of addressing large-scale, nonlinear flow regimes.
+To enhance the temporal resolution of coherent structures and validate POD results, advanced modal decomposition techniques, such as DMD and SPOD, could be employed. \review{In particular, the present analysis serves as a foundational step toward applying resolvent analysis to high-pressure transcritical wall-bounded flows.
+Although the current evaluation is primarily qualitative, utilizing POD modes to characterize spatial organization, quantitative validation against SPOD modes is identified as a critical avenue for future research.
+Such an approach, capable of capturing both amplification and coherent forcing statistics, will facilitate a more rigorous assessment of the predictive capability of resolvent modes under the white-in-time forcing assumption and the influence of suboptimal modes.} \review{In addition, the full distributions of resolvent singular values and POD eigenvalues could be examined to better quantify modal separation and energetic hierarchies, and to clarify how these trends differ from classical incompressible turbulence.
+Such analysis would strengthen the connection between resolvent predictions and observed flow structures, including the role of suboptimal modes.} Concurrently, significant effort will be devoted to developing a data-driven resolvent analysis framework capable of addressing large-scale, nonlinear flow regimes.
 This initiative aims to extend and generalize existing linear frameworks to better predict and interpret complex flow dynamics in high-pressure transcritical conditions.
 Ultimately, the goal is to optimize flow interactions along the pseudo-boiling region to improve mixing and heat transfer efficiency.
 To support this, new direct numerical simulation datasets will be generated under a wider range of operating conditions.
 These datasets could facilitate the construction of reduced-order models capable of real-time tracking of the instantaneous pseudo-boiling region through the superposition of resolvent mode iso-surfaces and scale-resolved flow structures, or via reconstruction using POD modes to obtain its representation within the full flow field.

 \backsection[Supplementary data]{ Supplementary material and movies are available at \url{https://github.com/marc-bernades/HPDDM/FFT/movies}.}

 \backsection[Acknowledgements]{The authors acknowledge support from the \textit{Formaci\'o de Professorat Universitari} scholarship (FPU-UPC R.D 103/2019), the SGR program (2021-SGR-01045) of the \textit{Generalitat de Catalunya} (Catalonia), and the PID2023-150840OA-I00 grant of the \textit{Agencia Estatal de Investigación} (AEI, Spain).}